-What is an operating system?
-An operating system (sometimes abbreviated as "OS") is the program that, after being initially loaded into the computer by a boot program, manages all the other programs in a computer.
-The other programs are called applications or application programs.
+An operating system (OS) is the program that, after being initially loaded into the computer by a boot program, manages all of the other application programs in a computer.
 The application programs make use of the operating system by making requests for services through a defined application program interface (API).
-In addition, users can interact directly with the operating system through a user interface such as a command language or a graphical user interface (GUI).
+In addition, users can interact directly with the operating system through a user interface, such as a command-line interface (CLI) or a graphical UI (GUI).

-An operating system performs these services for applications:
+Additionally, an operating system can perform the following services for applications:

-- In a multitasking operating system where multiple programs can be running at the same time, the operating system determines which applications should run in what order and how much time should be allowed for each application before giving another application a turn.
+- In a multitasking operating system, where multiple programs can be running at the same time, the OS determines which applications should run in what order and how much time should be allowed for each application before giving another application a turn.

-- It handles input and output to and from attached hardware devices, such as hard disks, printers, and dial-up ports.
+- It handles input/output (I/O) to and from attached hardware devices, such as hard disks, printers and dial-up ports.

-- It can offload the management of what are called batch jobs (for example, printing) so that the initiating application is freed from this work.
+- It can offload the management of batch jobs -- for example, printing -- so that the initiating application is freed from this work.

 - On computers that can provide parallel processing, an operating system can manage how to divide the program so that it runs on more than one processor at a time.

 All major computer platforms (hardware and software) require, and sometimes include, an operating system, and operating systems must be developed with different features to meet the specific needs of various form factors.

 Device management.
 An operating system is responsible for identifying, configuring, and providing applications with common access to underlying computer hardware devices.
 As the OS recognizes and identifies hardware, the OS will install corresponding device drivers that enable the OS and applications running on the OS to use the devices without any specific knowledge of the hardware or devices.